perseids-project/perseids_docs/FutureDirections.md

 * development of an administrative interface for the [Flask Github Proxy](https://github.com/perseids-project/perseids_docs/blob/master/integrations/syriaca/flaskgithubproxy.md)
 * enabling easier cleanup and removal of old unusused communities and boards
+* managing changes to the terms of service
+* development of an administrative interface for [Plokamos](https://github.com/perseids-project/plokamos) to manage ontologies and mappings (to easily enable the addition of community-specific and/or datatype-specific annotation ontologies)

 In addition, there are a number of enhancements which could improve the user experience:

 * enabling users to unsubscribe to emails and delete their own accounts
 * an interface for creation, testing and deployment of new treebanking (Arethusa) tagsets
 * the ability to incorporate user-provided corrections to morphological and lexical inventory data (for treebanking)

+## Plokamos and Annotation Workflows

+* Review workflow for Plokamos annotation data

+## Image Annotation and IIIF Support

+* deprecating JackSON/Imgcollect in favor of IIIF

+## CTS Support Enhancements

+* 5.0 & CapiTainS guidelines